 As this work requires vulnerability and commitment, I share my story to offer a space where you can feel seen, safe, and inspired to begin your journey forward.

-my jounrey From Survival strategies conscious inner authority
+beyond the story: my jounrey From Survival strategies conscious inner authority

-The Foundation of the Imprint
+of the Imprint

 The Persona